Two writer disagree on The

 successful militarily and rule from Egypt's border to Mesopotamia with

 Davidic dynasty was the longest lasting of that era — hence the

 messiah tradition in Judaism and Christianity, the belief in a future

 ruler descended from David.

-David appointed two chief priests in Jerusalem, one from the north
+appointed two chief priests in Jerusalem, one from the north

 Abiathar (who escaped Saul's massacre) and from the south, Zadoc.
 David

 had many wives from regions of political importance to strengthen his